irshadshalu/irshadshalu.github.io/_posts/2020-07-21-good-things.md

 * [How to Understand Things](https://nabeelqu.co/understanding) - Improve the quality of your thoughts
 * [Grave Errors Made By Men in Their 20s ](https://lifemathmoney.com/grave-errors-made-by-men-in-their-20s/) - Something I wish I had read when I was 19.
+* [Teach yourself programming in 10 years](https://norvig.com/21-days.html) - Well, to those who thought you can learn X in Y days

 ### Videos